 The best mountaineering training plan is the one that survives contact with real life.
 Missed weeks, jumped weeks, travel, weather, the week work destroys.
-Train to Mountain shapes your plan from your objective, then adapts it from your actual training - every day, every session.
+Train to Mountain shapes your plan from your objective, then adapts it from your actual training - every week, every Sunday.

 Most mountaineering plans are a PDF.
 A 12-week grid, printed once, never revisited.
 The moment you miss a session, the rest of the schedule no longer makes sense - and the plan has no idea.